zhuhaoran666/How-to-Use-ChatGPT-in-China/ChatGPT-is-all-your-need.md

 </p>
 <h3>Step 1:Tool Preparation</h3>
 <p>
 Choose a Internet node that is not in China.
 If you already done, you can skip to Step2.<br>If you don't konw how to get a Internet node.
-I recommend a software here (<https://moetor.one>), it's not free but cheap.
+I recommend a software here (<a href=https://moetor.one>https://moetor.one</a>), it's not free but cheap.
 You registration and use will not bring me any benefits, I recommend it just because it useful.
 After you download and install, choose a node and go to the next step.
 </p>
 <h3>Step 2:Register an OpenAI Account</h3>
 <p>
-Open this link(<https://chat.openai.com/auth/login>) and click ==Sign up==.Follow the prompts to fill in the registration information.<br>If you get the following error, the reason is that you use the QQ or 163 email.
+Open this link(<a href=https://chat.openai.com/auth/login>https://chat.openai.com/auth/login</a>) and click <span color="yellow">Sign up</span>.Follow the prompts to fill in the registration information.<br>If you get the following error, the reason is that you use the QQ or 163 email.
 </p>
 <img src="image/signup.png" width="400" height="400">
 <p>